ardalis/BuilderTestSample/README.md

 # Builder Test Sample
 Show how to use a builder with unit tests.

+## Give a Star! :star:

+If you complete this kata, please give it a star to signify your accomplishment!
+Thanks!

 You can use this sample as a starting point to practice using the Builder Pattern for your unit test data.

 [Source - Using the Builder Pattern for Your Test Data](https://ardalis.com/improve-tests-with-the-builder-pattern-for-test-data)